Best Longboard Review – Top 5 Cruisiest List for March, 2023 with Buying Guide

 Other Longboard Considerations

-What else should you consider, other than how cool a board looks?
+What else should you consider, other than a cool board display to support your hobby?
 The length and width of your longboard should match not only the type of boarding you’ll be doing, but match the size of your feet.
 Think about your level of expertise and intended use for the board when looking at wheels and bearings, because harder wheels (with higher “durometer” ratings) provide less traction and will give you a bumpier ride, and bearings with higher ABEC ratings may be too fast for your skill and purpose.

 Finally, price always matters.
 You don’t want to be flying down a steep hill on a cheap veneer board, but a pricey carbon fiber model may be overkill for a quick trip across campus.